LispCookbook/cl-cookbook/README.md

 ## Contributing

-When adding a new content, ensure, it renders propertly.
+When adding a new content, ensure, it renders properly.
 To do this, install [Jekyll][jekyll] and run `jekyll serve` in a folder where this repository was checked out.

 Also, refer to a CONTRIBUTING.md file.